 If you ever ask me what my favorite Jamaican dish is, I’ll probably say oxtail.
 It’s a recipe that my mom would make for special occasions.
 I wish we could have eaten it weekly, but oxtail can be so darn expensive.
 So it became one of those special Sunday dinners or “let’s celebrate something” dinners.

-Oxtails usually takes hours to cook.
-But wow, the flavor and the tenderness the oxtail brings is worth it.
+Oxtails usually take hours to cook.
+But wow, the flavor and the tenderness the oxtail brings are worth it.
 Lucky for me, I’m a pressure cooking fanatic and found that using a pressure cooker cuts the time of cooking oxtail by a ton.
 For this recipe, you can use a pressure cooker or even a slow cooker.

 How to Make Jamaican Oxtails and Gravy